peek() method is an intermediate Stream operation. So process the Stream element through

 1 2 3 4 5 [1, 2, 3, 4, 5]

-Stream.peek() method can be a useful in visualizing how stream operations behave and understanding the implications and interactions of complex intermediate stream operations.
+Stream.peek() method can be useful in visualizing how the stream operations behave and understanding the implications and interactions of complex intermediate stream operations.

-Though it is entirely possible to alter the inner state of elements in the stream, but it is never recommended and shall be avoided.
+Though it is entirely possible to alter the inner state of elements in the Stream, it is never recommended and shall be avoided.